21st anniversary of the 1989 Tiananmen Square protests and massacre: Hong Kong march and statue incidents

 On 2 June Chen Weiming, creator of the statues, arrived in Hong Kong but was immediately deported.
 Lawmaker James To questioned why he was deported for political reasons.
 The next day pro-democrat Lee Cheuk-yan said "If the government will not release the statues immediately, what difference does its action have from the crushing of the first statue in Tiananmen Square by the Chinese army's tanks?"
 He threatened to gather people to surround the North Point police station.
 Lee further said HK has reduced to a place with no room even for a goddess statue.
 The statues were freed after the Hong Kong Alliance in Support of Patriotic Democratic Movements in China spend two hours negotiating with the police.

 Eric Lai Yan-ho (黎恩灝), president of the students' union at Chinese University, knowing that the Pillar of Shame sculpture by Jens Galschiot had gone to the University of Hong Kong campus, wanted the two statues of democracy to go to the Sha Tin campus of the Chinese University of Hong Kong.

 The Chinese University of Hong Kong also became embroiled in controversy when they denied a request by students to house the democracy goddess statue permanently on its campus.
 They said it should not align itself with the actions or activities which project a political position that compromises political neutrality.
-Students complained that outgoing vice-chancellor Lawrence Lau, a member of the 11th National Committee of the Chinese People's Political Consultative Conference, was 'too establishment'.CPPCC.people.com.cn.
-"CPPCC.people.com.cn ." 中国人民政治协商会议第十一届全国委员会委员名单.
-Retrieved on 5 June 2010.
+Students complained that outgoing vice-chancellor Lawrence Lau, a member of the 11th National Committee of the Chinese People's Political Consultative Conference, was 'too establishment'.
 Student leader Eric Lai told a crowd of 2,000 people that the university officials should apologise for their opposition of the art display.
 Former LegCo president Rita Fan admitted there are some people in HK who just cannot forgive the Tiananmen Square protests and massacre.
 Later the statues were allowed on campus.
 The Alliance organised a transport truck and the delivery was escorted by police forces.
 The students themselves then raised it on campus.
 Vice-Chancellor designate Joseph Sung (沈祖堯) agreed to share responsibility for the committee's decision.
 He said the school was immature in handling the situation and underestimated the political situation.
-He said the incident was the biggest political controversy the university faced in over 20 years.South China Morning Post.
-"University immature in statue row, chief admits."
+He said the incident was the biggest political controversy the university faced in over 20 years.